"Writing Italy" with Helena Attlee and Julian Evans (September 2023)

 Today is led by Rachel Roddy, acclaimed author, Italian food expert and Guardian columnist

-Activity: Learning to make pasta with Rachel in Potentino’s 13th-century kitchen
+Pasta-making and pasta stories with Rachel in Potentino’s 13th-century

-Aperitivo and ‘Getting published’, a question-and-answer session with Derek Johns, drawing on his career as an editor, publisher and leading
+“Getting published”, a question-and-answer session with Derek Johns, drawing on his career as a leading literary agent

 Dinner at castle